Skopje: Pollution

+Skopje topped the ranks in December 2017 as one of the most polluted cities in the world.
+In 2017, as part of the city's efforts to reduce pollution, a CityTree was installed, and promoted by German ambassador Christine Althauser.

-On 29 November 2019, a march, organized by the Skopje Smog Alarm activist community, attracted thousands of people who opposed the government's lack of action in dealing with the city's pollution, which has worsened since 2017, contributing to around 1300 deaths annually.
+On 29 November 2019, a march, organised by the Skopje Smog Alarm activist community, attracted thousands of people who opposed the government's lack of action in dealing with the city's pollution, which has worsened since 2017, contributing to around 1300 deaths annually.

 History

 Origins

-The rocky promontory on which stands the Fortress was the first site to be settled in Skopje.
-The earliest vestiges of human occupation found on this site date from the Chalcolithic (4th millennium BC).
+The rocky promontory on which Skopje Fortress stands was the first site to be settled in Skopje.
+The earliest vestiges of human inhabitance found on this site date from the Chalcolithic (4th millennium BC).

 Although the Chalcolithic settlement must have been of some significance, it declined during the Bronze Age.
-Archeological research suggest that the settlement always belonged to a same culture, which progressively evolved thanks to contacts with Balkan and Danube cultures, and later with the Aegean.
-The locality eventually disappeared during the Iron Age when Scupi emerged.
-It was on Zajčev Rid hill, some 5 km west of the fortress promontory.
-At the centre of the Balkan peninsula and on the road between Danube and Aegean Sea, it was a prosperous locality, although its history is not well known.
+Archaeological research suggests that the settlement always belonged to the same culture, which progressively evolved due to contacts with Balkan and Danube cultures, and later with the Aegean.
+The locality eventually disappeared during the Iron Age when Scupi emerged on Zajčev Rid hill, some 5 km west of the fortress promontory.
+At the centre of the Balkan peninsula and on the road between the Danube and Aegean Sea, it was a prosperous locality, although its history is not well known.

-The earliest people in Skopje Valley were probably the Triballi.
-Later the area was populated by the Paionians.
-Scupi was originally a Paionian settlement, but it became afterwards Dardanian town.
-Dardanians, who lived in present-day Kosovo, invaded the region around Skopje during the 3rd century BC.
-Scupi, the ancient name for Skopje, became the capital of Dardania, which extended from Naissus to Bylazora in the second century BC.
-The Dardanians had remained independent after the Roman conquest of Macedon, and it seems most likely that Dardania lost independence in 28 BC.
+During the Iron Age, the area of Skopje was inhabited by the Dardani.
+Illyrian tribes lived in most of the area west of Skopje and Thracian groups (Maedi) to the east, whilst Paeonians lived to the south of Skopje.
+The Dardanians had remained independent after the Roman conquest of Macedon, and it seems most likely that Dardania lost its independence in 28 BC.